 Use a Desktop Video Editor

 If you’re creating and editing a lot of videos, you’re quickly going to find that the built-in editor, and even the available app-based editors, while suitable for the casual creator, just don’t have the full feature set and performance of a full-fledged video editing suite on a desktop computer.
-Not only is the display on a desktop computer far better for viewing your video files, the performance level of a desktop or laptop CPU and memory are going to be much superior to even a high-end smartphone.
+Not only is the display on a desktop computer far better for viewing your video files, but the performance level of a desktop or laptop CPU and memory are also going to be much superior to even a high-end smartphone.